 Does this alternative grading option apply to me?

-This alternative grading option applies to all undergraduate students taking fall 2020 courses, including Penn State World Campus students.
+This alternative grading option applies to all undergraduate students taking spring 2021 courses, including Penn State World Campus students.

 When do I have to make this decision?